 Technical setbacks, geopolitical tensions and increased competition are adversely affecting Russia’s Proton rocket, leading to job cuts at its commercial marketing arm International Launch Services (ILS) and delaying full operational capability of Inmarsat’s new $1.6 billion Global Xpress constellation.
 The heavy-lift Proton has suffered a spate of launch failures in recent years and has been grounded since a May 16 mission, carrying Russia’s Express-AM4R ...

-"Launches To Slip For Next Global Xpress Satellites" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Launches To Slip For Next Global Xpress Satellites" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.